finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<PortfoliosApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<PortfoliosApi>();
             var requestBody = new Dictionary<string, BatchUpsertPortfolioAccessMetadataRequest>(); // Dictionary<string, BatchUpsertPortfolioAccessMetadataRequest> | The Access Metadata Rules to upsert and the Portfolio identifiers to upsert for var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The date these rules will be effective from (optional)